PipeWire/pipewire/README.md

 If you replaced JACK with PipeWire completely, `pw-jack` does not have any effect and can be omitted.

-JACK applications will automatically use the buffer-size choosen by the server.
+JACK applications will automatically use the buffer-size chosen by the server.
 You can force a maximum buffer size (latency) by setting the `PIPEWIRE_LATENCY` environment variable like so: